CZ P-09 C Nocturne Review: Home Run or Foul Ball?

 The Nocturne is sized really well and has some nice design features.
 Although the grip and recoil profile aren’t quite to my liking, I can see how some people may really enjoy the way this gun shoots.

-But as of now, if I were looking for DA/SA guns around the same size, I would lean towards something like the Beretta PX4 Storm or CZ 75 P-01 unless I was dead set on running an optic.
+But I think if I were looking for DA/SA guns around the same size, I would lean towards something like the Beretta PX4 Storm or CZ 75 P-01, unless I was dead set on running an optic, in which case the Nocturne might just be the ticket.

 What do you think of the CZ P-09 C Nocturne?
 Let us know in the comments below.
 For more guns in this class, check out our article and video on the Best Compact 9mm Handguns!